 Environment For Communication And Collaboration

 Make sure to foster a collaborative environment and that both teams are working in alignment.
+When you encourage your marketing reps with the right materials, tools, and resources, they will have the capability to deal more efficiently.

 Research Customer Background

-Sales reps will be more effective in implementing the sales enablement plan when they can customize it to fit the customer’s unique needs.
+Sales teams will be more effective in implementing the sales enablement plan when they can customize it to fit the customer’s unique needs.
 For this, it is important to collect relevant customer background information, data on their past engagements, what content works best with different clients, and more.

 Relevant Content And Tools